mitchspano/apex-trigger-actions-framework/README.md

 ```

 **Note:**
-In the example above, the top level class is the implementation of the Singleton pattern, but we also define an inner class called `Service` which is the actual Trigger Action itself.
+In the example above, the top-level class is the implementation of the Singleton pattern, but we also define an inner class called `Service` which is the actual Trigger Action itself.
 When using this pattern for query management, the `Apex_Class_Name__c` value on the `Trigger_Action__mdt` row would be `TA_Opportunity_Queries.Service`.

 ![Query Setup](images/queriesService.png)